JanBoon89/academic-kickstart/content/authors/admin/_index.md

 bio: My research focuses on strategic management, organizational change and the role of reputation.

 interests:
-- Strategic management and organizational learning
+- Strategic management and reputation
-- Reputation and stakeholder management
-- Organizational reform and innovation
+- Organizational change, learning and innovation
 - Machine learning and artificial intelligence

 education: